 Can You Revive Your Drooping Majesty Palm?

-Meanwhile, if you’ve planted the majesty palm in your garden outdoors, then you’ll want to try to dig up all the surrounding affected soil.
+On the other hand, if you’ve planted the majesty palm in your garden outdoors, then you’ll want to try to dig up all the affected soil in the surrounding area.
 This will help in preventing the spread of the fungus to other plants.

 For this reason, the best course of action to save your majesty palm is to prevent it from getting root rot in the first place.